rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 \end{figure}
 ```

-It is evident that in the Figure \ref{demand_stats} average demand has reduced or flat lined over the years.
-We were expecting the demand to rise with the population growth over the years.
-Therefore, it would be prudent use latest available data for model build as we are focusing on short term demand.
+In the Figure \ref{demand_stats}, average demand has reduced or flat-lined over the years.
+We were expecting the demand to rise with population growth over the years.
+Therefore, using the latest available data for model build would be prudent as we focus on short-term demand.

-The minimum and maximum demand seem to fluctuate within a range and does not indicate any significant trends.
+The minimum and maximum demand fluctuate within a range, indicating no significant trends.

 ## Decompose Time series

-Electricity demand data is of time series nature.
-According to Australian Energy market operator (AEMO), Time series models are more applicable in short-term forecasting \cite{aemo2023forecasting} similar to our research question.
+Electricity demand data is of a time series nature.
+According to the Australian Energy Market Operator (AEMO), time series models are more applicable to short-term forecasting \cite{aemo2023forecasting}, similar to our research question.
-Time series data can be decomposed to four components. \cite{brownlee_2017_how}
+Time series data can be decomposed to four components. \cite{brownlee_2017_how}.

 \begin{itemize}
   \item Level - The average value in the series.